World Intellectual Property Indicators: Latest filing trends by country of origin

-Hague top applicants in 2020 and 2019

-The Hague System for the International Registration of Industrial Designs provides an international mechanism that secures protection of up to 100 designs in multiple countries or regions, through a single international application.
-International design applications are filed directly through WIPO.
-The domestic legal framework of each designated contracting party governs the design protection provided by the resulting international registrations.
-The Hague System does not require the applicant to file a national or regional design application.

 Controversies

 Taiwanese patents

 Since Taiwan (ROC) is not a member of the United Nations, the number of patents filed in Taiwan is not reported.
 The number of patent applications filed with the Taiwan Intellectual Property Office (TIPO) in 2018 was 73,431, which would place it in 6th place worldwide for that year, or 2nd place per capita.
 In 2014, Bloomberg ranked Taiwan #1 in Patent Activity, using UN data.
 The last WIPO Indicators report to mention the name Taiwan was in 2017, noting the large number of patents by Foxconn.

 China has been criticized for its efforts in the UN to reduce the visibility of Taiwan, including via WIPO; in 2020 Beijing reportedly retaliated to the failed election of a Chinese director-general of the organization by preventing the Wikimedia Foundation from gaining observer status at the WIPO, on the grounds that Wikimedia has a Taiwan subsidiary.